jakine/ElectronicWebShop/readme.md

 We have Customer, Product, Order, OrderItem and Shipping address models that will be inserted in SQLite database of the project.

-Admin (super user) to see the database: u:electro p:ferizaj123

 <h3> On going steps </h3>
 [X]  Design using boostrap <br>